Four businesspeople in suits framed by resume squares and star rankings

 Related: An Easy 7-Step Guide to Finding a Job After College

-Whether you're a recent graduate or completing your grad school program then entering the job market, these strategies will help you showcase your qualifications effectively.
+Whether you're a recent graduate or completing your grad school program before entering the job market, these strategies will help you showcase your qualifications effectively.
 Every tip focuses on understanding the employers who will read your résumés.
 So if you anticipate their needs for professional, detail-oriented applicants and easy-to-read documents targeted to the specific job, you'll be well on your way to creating a résumé that stands out from the crowd.

 For more advice on landing your first job out of grad school, check out the helpful content in our Internships and Careers section.